Ross Taylor is born

 A legend is born.
 Jonty Rhodes was quickly earning a reputation as a top-notch fielder, but on this day he confirmed his status among the world's best, and most spectacular, with a flying run-out of Inzamam-ul-Haq in the World Cup match in Brisbane.
 As Inzamam lumbered towards safety Rhodes charged in from point and dived full-length with ball in hand to shatter the stumps.
-It turned the game, and with Pakistan losing again - they'd beaten only Zimbabwe in their first five games - Imran's tigers were boxed firmly into a corner.
+It turned the game, and with Pakistan losing again - they had beaten only Zimbabwe in their first five games - Imran's tigers were boxed firmly into a corner.

 On the same day, in the same tournament, the last game of the late, great Malcolm Marshall's international career.
 Though he was only 33, Macko's star was fading by now, and after four wickets in 10 games, the match against New Zealand in Auckland was his last.
 New Zealand won it comfortably, with Mark Greatbatch launching one of his trademark assaults.

 Jack Hobbs scored 142 on the first day of the fifth Test between England and Australia in Melbourne.
 At 46 years and 82 days, he became the oldest man to score a Test hundred, a record unlikely ever to be broken.
 England lost the match by five wickets but won the series 4-1, Hobbs scoring 451 runs at 50.11.